 Install Netflix Amazon Prime Video and Plex on the Raspberry Pi in Kodi using OSMC

 The Raspberry Pi makes a great little media center, but one thing it has always lacked was Netflix support.
 Now thanks to the upcoming release of Kodi Leia, we can now make that a reality!
-This installation does use nightly builds of OSMC to get the latest version of Kodi, so keep in mind this code is in progress and there are the possibilities of issues.
-That being said, I have been using it now for a while and have found it to be quite reliable, the only glitch noticed was an OSMC crash on the initial startup.
-It automatically restarted and has been fine since.
-This is a known bug and will likely be rectified soon.
-Now with all that said, lets get started…
+This installation does use nightly builds of OSMC to get the latest version of Kodi v.18, so keep in mind this code is in progress and there are the possibilities of issues.
+Lets get started…

 Lets install OSMC